Archive for the 'auditions' Category

 The first show I ever did was at a black box on 22nd Street.
 The theater was up one long, long, long flight of stairs.
 There was no elevator.

 I had to learn a Southern accent.
 I worked on it for days.
 I listened to it as I walked up Sixth Avenue on the way to the audition.
 I read for the director and felt I had done my best accent.
-The director said, “Go outside and wait and I want you to come back and read it again and this time I want you to do it with an Southern accent.”
+The director said, “Go outside and wait and I want you to come back and read it again and THIS TIME I WANT YOU TO DO IT WITH AN SOUTHERN ACCENT.”
 Huh?
-I didn’t flinch and got cast.
+I somehow got cast.

 The denouement occurred one night when I was in the wings sitting in a folding chair waiting for my final entrance.
 It was a dramatic scene.
 There were guns.
 There was death.
 And I felt something on my toes.
 Yes, a mouse on my toes.
 I let out a high pitched scream which sent the rest of the cast into the giggles so we did most of the final scene with our faces turned away from the audience to hide the hilarity.
 And yes, the audience wasn’t immune.
 A gigantic one was running around the bleachers under the audience’s feet one night.
 A friend in the audience insisted that it was a rat, but I won’t admit that.

-Now. this is the worst thing that has ever happened to me.
+Now this is the worst thing that has ever happened to me.
 In my life.
 I had an audition at a place on Eighth Avenue.
-I used the ladies room which looked pretty skuzzy.
-When I got home I took my coat off and went into the bathroom and looked in the mirror and there was a HUGE WATERBUG ON MY SHOULDER.
-This is the most horrifying thing I have ever lived through.
+I used the ladies room, which looked pretty skuzzy.
+When I got home, I took my coat off and went into the bathroom and looked in the mirror and there was a HUGE WATERBUG ON MY SHOULDER.
 My husband said when I took my coat off he noticed something on my shoulder, but he thought it was an epaulet.
 An epaulet?
 Like it was so big he saw it across the room?
 And it had rode home on the train with me.
 Under my coat.
 No!!!
+This is the most horrifying thing ever.

 My father was right.